Finlandia Hall

 The Finlandia Hall is a congress and event venue in the centre of Helsinki on the Töölönlahti Bay, owned by the City of Helsinki.
 The building, which was designed by architect Alvar Aalto, was completed in 1971.
 Every detail in the building is designed by Aalto.
 The designs were completed in 1962, with building taking place between 1967 and 1971.
 The Congress Wing was designed in 1970 and built in 1973–1975.
 In 2011, the building was expanded with new exhibition and meeting facilities.

 The inauguration of the Finlandia Hall was celebrated on 2 December 1971.
 The inauguration concert included the first performance of Einojuhani Rautavaara's Meren tytär ('Daughter of the Sea') and Aulis Sallinen's Symphony (opus 24), as well as Sibelius's violin concerto with Isaac Stern as the violin soloist of the Helsinki Philharmonic Orchestra.

 Finlandia Hall is known as the venue for the OSCE Summit (Conference on Security and Co-operation in Europe) held in August 1975, attended by 35 world leaders, including the leader of the Soviet Union, Leonid Brezhnev, and the President of the United States, Gerald Ford.
+In July 2026, the Finlandia Hall, along with 12 other Aalto Works, was designated by UNESCO as a World Heritage Site.